BattuhanA/Physics_Problems/docs/en/Your_solutions/07_Measurements_solution/solution_04.md

 = 3 \text{ km/h}
 \]

-✅ So the uncertainty is:
+✅ So, the uncertainty is:

 \[
 \pm 3 \text{ km/h}